linkerd/linkerd/docs/config.md

   It must be an object containing keys:
   * *certPath* -- File path to the TLS certificate file
   * *keyPath* -- File path to the TLS key file

+<a name="basic-client-params"></a>
+### Basic client parameters

+* *tls* -- The router will make requests using TLS if this parameter is provided.
+It must be an object containing keys:
+  * *kind* -- One of the supported TlsClientInitializer plugins, by fully-qualified class name.
+  * Any options specific to the plugin
+  Current plugins include:
+  * *io.l5d.clientTls.noValidation*: Skip hostname validation.
+This is unsafe.
+  * *io.l5d.clientTls.static*: Use a single common name for all TLS requests.
+This assumes that all servers that the router connects to all use the same TLS cert (or all use certs generated with the same common name).
+  This plugin supports the following options:
+    * *commonName* -- Required.
+The common name to use for all TLS requests.
+    * *caCertPath* -- Optional.
+Use the given CA cert for common name validation.

 <a name="protocol-http"></a>
 ### HTTP/1.1 protocol parameters